-The OFS is authorized to borrow from the Fiscal Service to pay interest costs in excess of interest income and to fund downward reestimates transfers to the General Fund.
-For the fiscal years ended September 30, 2018, and September 30, 2017, the OFS had no borrowing authority available or authorized.

-The OFS uses dividends and interest received as well as recoveries on direct loans and liquidation of equity investments to repay debt in the non-budgetary direct loan and equity investment program financing accounts.
+OFS is authorized to borrow from the Fiscal Service to pay interest costs in excess of interest income and to fund downward reestimates transfers to the General Fund.
+As of September 30, 2019 OFS had no borrowing authority available of the \$3 million authorized.
+As of September 30, 2018 OFS had no borrowing authority available or authorized.
+OFS uses dividends and interest received as well as recoveries on direct loans and liquidation of equity investments to repay debt in the non-budgetary direct loan and equity investment program financing accounts.
 These receipts are not available for any other use per credit reform accounting guidance.